ms-jpq/defcon604-2023/README.md

 - Wrap `<fallible code>` with `if`.

-  - Recall _processes are functions_.
+  - Recall _processes are like functions_.

 ```bash
 if ! [[ -v RECUR ]]; then